ulmi/Where-is-my-Mind/qgis_expressions.md

-## Aggregate several columns to an array, thus unique field, discarding the all NULL values
+## Aggregate several columns to an array, thus single field, discarding the all NULL values

 ```
 array_to_string (array_remove_all (array (tipo1,tipo2,tipo3,tipo4,tipo5,tipo6),''))